aliakseis/FFmpegPlayer/README.md

 Tiny demos here: https://www.youtube.com/watch?v=dySA4yEGdEc https://www.youtube.com/watch?v=t5iW2ZsEzrA

-Hint: hold Ctrl+Shift while submitting File Open dialog to choose a separate audio file.
+Tip: hold Ctrl+Shift while submitting File Open dialog to choose a separate audio file.
 It works for the file opening from the Windows Explorer as well.

 Please take into account specific Windows 10 behavior while opening Internet shortcuts: https://community.spiceworks.com/topic/1968971-opening-web-links-downloading-1-item-to-zcrksihu You can avoid this by dragging and dropping them.

+### Bonus tip

+Playing YouTube videos in browsers may result in poor performance on slow hardware.
+Assign a keyboard shortcut to the FFmpeg player by editing its shortcut.
+Hover your mouse over the YouTube link in Firefox and bring up the shortcut.
+A player pop-up window will appear, starting the video playback.
+The same can be achieved in Chrome with some tweaking.